vlstill/tedi/memory-models.md

 ## `x86`-TSO: `x86` and `x86-64` Processors

 The memory model used by `x86` and `x86-64` processors is basically TSO with different fences and atomic instructions.
-The memory model is described informally in Intel and AMD specification documents \cite{TODO, TODO}.
-Formal semantics derived from these documents and experimental evaluation was given in \cite{x86tso} in form of the `x86`-TSO memory model.
+The memory model is described informally in Intel and AMD specification documents and a formal semantics derived from these documents and experimental evaluation is described in the `x86`-TSO memory model \cite{x86tso}.
 The semantics of `x86`-TSO is formalized in HOL4 model and as an abstract machine.

 On top of stores and loads which behave as under the TSO memory model, `x86` has fence instructions, a family of read-modify-write instructions, and a compare exchange instruction.